ExaESM-WP4/JupyterHub-Evaluation-Whitepaper/white-paper.md

 BACK REFERENCING ESPECIALLY TO DISCUSSION AND JUPYTER@HPC SECTIONS, THIS IS NOT CURRENTLY DONE SUFFICIENTLY.

 The Jupyter@JSC system is a mature and easily usable frontend that in its present state is already very useful for interactive work on the JSC high-performance computing systems.
-The existing service already very successfully enables customization of large parts of the software environment.
+The existing service already very successfully enables customization of large parts of the Jupyter software environment.
 For advanced needs, however, there is room for improvement as detailed in the [section on suggestions for Jupyter on high-performance computing systems](#suggestions-for-jupyter-on-high-performance-computing-systems).
 As the central idea behind and the main strength of the tools provided by the Jupyter project and the Jupyter community is customizability by the individual end user or application developer, any pre-configured Jupyter working environment on a shared and multi-discipline compute infrastructure can only be a compromise.
 We therefore think that providers of Jupyter systems for high-performance computers used by a variety of scientific users with highly individual working environment and software library requirements even within the same scientific domain, it is of the utmost importance to focus all design decisions and implementation efforts on enabling users to fully customize all aspects of their Jupyter environments.